 A wide range of scholarships are available for each university and many for particular courses or faculties.
 Year 12 students are encouraged to investigate these.
-Information about scholarships for universities throughout Australia is available from the Careers page via the School Portal or from the Head of Careers.
+Information about scholarships for universities throughout Australia is available from the Careers page via the School Portal or from Mr Andrew Manley.